fernandoaaeng/e-portfolio_website/README.md

-## E-PORTFOLIO WEBSITE -- FRONTENDSIMPLIFIED
+## E-PORTFOLIO WEBSITE

 ## General info
-This project is a portfolio website made following the instructions from the frontendsimplified's course
+This project is a portfolio website that i made when i was learning about css and html

 ## Technologies
 Project is created with:
 * HTML5
 * CSS

+## Images
+I got the images for the website from:
+* undraw.co